stephendolan/pundit/README.md

 end
 ```

 Behind the scenes, this is using the action's class name to check whether the `BookPolicy`'s `index?` method is permitted for `current_user`.
-If the call fails, a `Pundit::NotAuthorizedError` is raised with a `401` HTTP status.
+If the call fails, a `Pundit::NotAuthorizedError` is raised.

 The `authorize` call above is identical to writing this: